Spectres & Souls

 The annual Double Tenth Day 雙十節 on 10 October commemorates the Wuchang Uprising of 1911, which led to the abdication of the ruling house of the Qing dynasty and the establishment of the Republic of China.
 Since 1912, it has been the national day of the Chinese republic.

 The civil war that broke out in 1927 following a short period of Nationalist-Communist collaboration continues to this day.
-On Taiwan although the promise of the Xinhai Revolution was only realised some eighty years after 1911, it is under constant external threat.
-On the Mainland a reinvigorated new monocracy that is heir to a dark past holds sway.
-The People’s Republic affirms that it is the legitimate successor regime both to dynastic China and the ‘bourgeois revolution’ of 1911.
-As a successful modern autocracy it affirms the orthodox lineage of rulership — 正統 zhèngtǒng and 道統 dàotǒng — while betraying the original promise of fundamentally revolutionary political change.
+On Taiwan, although the promise of the Xinhai Revolution was only realised some eighty years after 1911, it is now under constant external threat.
+On the Mainland, a reinvigorated monocracy that is heir to a dark past holds sway.
+The People’s Republic claims that it is the legitimate successor regime both to dynastic China and the ‘bourgeois revolution’ of 1911.
+As a successful modern autocracy it affirms the orthodox lineage of rulership — 正統 zhèngtǒng and 道統 dàotǒng — while betraying the original promise of fundamentally revolutionary political change with which the country’s revolutionary century began.
+On the opposite shore of the Taiwan Straits, the Republic of China has inherited the mantle of the Xinhai Revolution to become a constitutional democracy of a kind that was envisaged by the foes of the Qing and millennia of autocratic rule.
+In 2021, Taiwan poses an existential threat to Beijing.
+To validate the historical mandate of one-party rule under the Communists, Taiwan must be subjugated.

 Dai Qing’s speech is also a corrective to Xi-era amnesia, a befuddled condition that encourages a belief that the Xi Jinping Restoration represents a radical break with the past rather than sharing an internal logic with its predecessor ‘administrations’ (in this regard, see also ‘Red Allure & The Crimson Blindfold’, China Heritage, 13 July 2021).